 This allows for a complex and creative dialogue around a shared fascination with the rich tradition of psychoanalysis, psychotherapy and counselling.

 For many years we have held annual symposia with noted psychoanalysts and psychotherapists.
 Previous speakers have included Patrick Casement, the Kleinian Donald Meltzer, the group analysts Malcolm and Dinorah Pines, and the Feminist analyst Juliet Mitchell.

 Our monthly seminars moved from Manchester city centre to Chorlton, south Manchester, in 2013.
 Following the Covid pandemic we moved our meetings online in September 2020.

-We also hold monthly seminars in Chorlton, south Manchester.
-Each meeting is organised around a presentation that flows out of our shared interest in the theory and technique of counselling and psychotherapy.
+Each Zoom meeting is organised around a presentation that flows out of our shared interest in the theory and technique of counselling, psychotherapy and psychoanalysis.

 Our members’ interest in music, art, literature, politics and wider social issues are supported by these seminars.